Hyle-org/devhub-hyle/docs/developers/getting-started/devnet.md

 ## Recommended: Getting started with Docker

-!!! failure
-    We currently don't have a public Docker image available.
-Please [contact us](https://t.me/hyle_org) if you need it.

 Follow these instructions to run a node, keeping in mind that this is unstable and can break with upcoming updates.

 Download the Docker image: